 This will be the first all-out election with all 45 seats up.
 As usual, your local party will be working hard to make sure green voices are heard.
 You can help us in several ways.

-We’ll be needing people to deliver leaflets, put up posters, etc. Watch this space for more, or contact us to let us know you’re keen to be involved.
+We’ll be needing people to deliver leaflets, put up posters, etc. Come to the campaign launch on 11th April (King William pub, Histon at 7:30pm), or contact us to let us know you’re keen to be involved.

 Make sure you’re registered to vote and remind your friends to do the same.
 In particular, the election will probably mark the last opportunity for citizens from the European Union to vote in a UK election.
 So, if you are an EU citizen then please don't forget to register.